ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 .. figure:: ./media/usingvzmodMedia/media/image10.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4in
-   :height: 0.88in

-   Figure 5‑51: The Run button in the Geoprocessing Pane.
+   Figure 12-8: The Run button in the Geoprocessing Pane.

 2. ArcNLET-Py VZMOD Module begins to process data, and the progress bar appears.
    The runtime can vary depending on the data sets’ file sizes, spatial scale, and raster cell size.